 In the second example, we’ve streamlined the navigation based on the most important information visitors will probably be looking for when they come to our website.
 This helps our users and makes the website look much cleaner and more organized too.

-Will my menu look this good on all devices?
+Will my menu look this good on mobile phones?
 Yes!
-Jimdo Dolphin automatically adjusts your navigation menu to fit any device (whether that’s a laptop, a tablet or a smartphone).
+Jimdo automatically adjusts your navigation menu to fit any device (whether that’s a laptop, a tablet or a smartphone).
 On smaller mobile screens, your visitors will be able to find extra pages under the “More” tab.

 Tip 2: Use short, concise names for your menu items